mecid/mecid.github.io/_posts/2022-12-14-building-custom-layout-in-swiftui-layoutvaluekey.md

     .anchor(.top)
 ```

 Now, we can define a flow layout with the set of views and pass the custom anchor point for each view inside the layout.
-Whenever we don't set the value for the custom layout parameter, SwiftUI uses the default value.
+Whenever we don't set the value for the custom layout parameter, SwiftUI uses the default value we provide.

 ```swift
 struct ContentView: View {